tsgates/arch-wiki-markdown/wiki/Arch_Linux_System_Maintenance.md

     updated packages.

 -   Use pacman -Qdt to find orphaned packages, and pacman -Qo <file> to find out which package owns that particular file.
+Alternatively you can use the pkg-list_true_orphans command from pkg_scripts to find only real orphans.

 -   Search for .pac* files and merge them with configuration files (see Pacnew and Pacsave Files).